-Every year, Alberta’s Police and Peace Officers’ Memorial Day takes place on the last Sunday of September.
+Alberta’s Police and Peace Officers’ Memorial Day ceremony takes place at the south grounds of the Alberta legislature on the last Sunday of September.
 This is the same day as the Canadian Police and Peace Officers’ Memorial Day ceremony in Ottawa.

 Pillar of Strength

 The Pillar of Strength is a permanent monument at the south grounds of the Alberta legislature.
 It symbolizes Alberta’s commitment to the peace officer community and recognizes the ultimate sacrifices made by fallen officers.